 Night watch security guards are tasked with securing facilities at all hours of the evening and weekend.
 Security guards must patrol the premises where they work and monitor activity.
 They screen visitors and make sure that dangerous materials are not allowed into facilities.
 Security guards monitor visual feeds of activity, detain violators and write reports about violations.

 Job Requirements: Security guards usually have a high school diploma.
 Supervisors and managers often have an associate's or bachelor's degree with coursework in law enforcement or criminal justice.
 Retired law enforcement professionals often gravitate to positions in the security field.

 Opportunities abound for drivers to transport patrons from airports, bars, restaurants and other evening and weekend activities.
 Ridesharing service drivers are constantly rated by customers based on the quality of their interactions with passengers and level of customer service.

 Drivers are evaluated for their driving history and must have relatively clean records to be hired.
 A valid driver's license is necessary, and in some locations, a special license is required.
 There are also minimum insurance requirements.

 11. Nursing Assistant and Home Health Aide

-Certified nursing assistants and home health aides are needed around the clock in hospitals, nursing homes, assisted living facilities, and the homes of patients.
+Certified nursing assistants and home health aides are needed around the clock in hospitals, nursing homes, assisted living facilities and in patients' homes.
 Due to the aging of baby boomers, this field has a very high projected growth rate over the next 10 years (8% for nursing assistants and 34% for home health aides).
 They monitor and measure vital signs and observe the health state of patients.
-CNAs and HHAs bath, feed, and change the clothing of patients and help them to conduct their daily activities.
+CNAs and HHAs bath, feed and change the clothing of patients and help them to conduct their daily activities.

 12. Hotel and Resort Front Desk Clerk

-Hotel and resort front desk clerks greet and register patrons, answer questions about reservations, inform lodgers about the amenities of their establishments, respond to requests from patrons for items, and resolve problems with accommodations.
-Front desks must be staffed at all hours. so evening and overnight positions are often available.
+Hotel and resort front desk clerks greet and register patrons, answer questions about reservations, inform lodgers about the amenities of their establishments, respond to requests from patrons for items, and resolve problems with accommodation.
+Front desks must be staffed at all hours, so evening and overnight positions are often available.

 Positions at the front desk usually require only a high school diploma.
 On the job training is provided.

 13. Freelance Writer